binbashroot/workgroups_azure/README.md

-Deploy Terraform Plan Using Ansible
+Deploy Azure RHPD For Workgroups Using Ansible
 =========

 This project will deploy a Terraform plan that will create three (or more) Azure Linux VMs running RHEL 9.x to assist in studying for the RHCSA or RHCE certifcations.